GiBS: Generative Input-side Basis-driven Structures: Experimental Validation with a PEDOT:PSS Metasurface

 \subsection{Fabrication Process}

 The fabrication process followed a multi-step protocol to ensure high fidelity and reproducibility.
 The \chem{SiO_2} substrate was first cleaned by sequential rinsing in acetone and isopropyl alcohol (IPA), followed by an oxygen plasma treatment to enhance surface wettability.
 The PEDOT:PSS film was then deposited using a two-step spin-coating procedure with Heraeus Clevios PH1000 solution, filtered and mixed with IPA to improve uniformity.
 Each coating was spun at \SI{3000}{rpm} for \SI{60}{s} and baked at \SI{120}{\celsius} for \SI{15}{min}, producing a total film thickness of \SI{400}{\nano\meter}.
-For patterning, a PMMA A4 resist layer was spin-coated and baked prior to electron-beam lithography (EBL).
-The optimized GDS file, generated directly from the GiBS parameterization, was written into the resist and developed in a 1:3 mixture of MIBK:IPA.
+For patterning, a Polymethyl methacrylate (PMMA) A4 resist layer was spin-coated and baked prior to electron-beam (e-beam) lithography (EBL).
+The optimized GDS file, generated directly from the GiBS parameterization, was written into the resist and developed in a 1:3 mixture of MIBK:IPA (MIBK: Methyl isobutyl ketone).
 A \SI{30}{\nano\meter} \chem{SiO_2} hard mask was then deposited by e-beam evaporation, followed by lift-off in acetone.
 The pattern was transferred into the PEDOT:PSS layer using argon dry etching, after which the residual hard mask could be optionally removed using buffered oxide etchant (BOE).
-SEM imaging (Figure~\ref{fig:sem_pedot}) confirmed that the fabricated metasurface accurately reproduces the designed geometry with minimal distortion or collapse.
+Figure~\ref{fig:sem_pedot} shows scanning electron microscopy (SEM) images of the fabricated structure.
+The device demonstrates excellent pattern-transfer fidelity, with smooth transitions between adjacent nanopillars and uniform periodicity across the full area.
+The smallest features (\SI{80}{\nano\meter}) and the largest pillars (\SI{900}{\nano\meter}) are clearly resolved, confirming the physical realization of the GiBS, optimized geometry.